agat366/VMVC/README.md

 ASP.NET VMVC *FJ*
 ====

-ViewModel-View-Controller concept .NET C# implementation.
+ViewModel-View-Controller-Forget-Javascript concept/framework .NET C# implementation.

 *This is the beginning.
 To be continue...*